Jobs To Be Done: An Occasionally Useful UX Gimmick

 What’s great is we now have a Harvard Business School authority promoting talking to customers.
-Christensen spends an entire chapter scolding business leaders for being too inward focus.
+Christensen spends an entire chapter scolding business leaders for being too inward focused.
 He tells them to listen primarily to what he calls passive data, instead of the normal data that the organization is swimming in.

 Passive data is hard-to-get qualitative data that will go beyond the market data.
 Christensen doesn’t say it, but passive data is what we would call user research.
 He argues you need to get out of the building and talking with customers, to uncover the true jobs those customers need to do.

 User research: JTBD’s mystery step

 One of the best features of all these books on JTBD is the volume of case studies.
 Christensen’s book is full of them, as is Klement’s and Ulwick’s.
 Spiek and Moesta produced a podcast that’s filled with them.